joshuagudgel/bagel-order-simple/README.md

 Render Deployment

 Create two services on Render:
-A Web Service for the backend
+-  Web Service for the backend
-A Static Site for the frontend
+-  Static Site for the frontend

-Connect your GitHub repository
-Set appropriate build commands:
-Backend: npm install
-Frontend: npm install && npm run build
-Configure environment variables for MongoDB connection and JWT secret
+Configure build commands, start command for the backend, environment variables for MongoDB connection and JWT secret